hwi/HWIOAuthBundle/Resources/doc/4-integrating_fosub.md

 ### 2) Extend default FOSUBUserProvider

 The bundle provide bridge class for connect FOSUserBundle User class and HWIOAuth out of the box.
 You should extend it if you want to add more advanced behavior.
+For example out of the box it allows to find user by response token
-For example out of the box it allows to find user by response token, but doesn't allow create it.
+, but doesn't allow create it.

 In `MyBundle\Security\Core\User` create class, lets call it `MyFOSUBUserProvider`: